ursus164/Spring-Security-Login-Panel/README.md

 - `/login`: Custom login page.
 - `/register`: User registration page.

+  ## Important
+  - Project requires a SQL database.
+I was using PostgreSQL.
+You have to configure it manually on your localhost/cloud.
+Then simply add your own link to it in `application.yml` property called: ```datasource:url:{your link to database} ```

 ## License
 This project is licensed under the MIT License.